Claims 4 PCP - Claim the Compensation You Deserve for Mis-sold Car Loans, simply and hassle free by starting a claim today image

 Advice for Victims of Fraud And Scams

-🚨 FRAUD & SCAM PROTECTION — DID YOUR LENDER DROP THE BALL?
+🚨 FRAUD & SCAM PROTECTION — WHAT TO WATCH OUT FOR

 What scams should I be on guard for?

 Never share passwords.
-Question random calls or emails.
-Use strong passwords, two-factor authentication, and stay up-to-date on scam tactics.
+Question unexpected calls or emails.
+Use strong passwords, enable two-factor authentication, and stay informed on the latest scam tactics.

 Cifas Markers: Understanding the Two Types